grafana/xk6-sql/README.md

 For easier discovery, the `xk6-sql-driver` topic is included in the database driver extensions repository.
 The [xk6-sql-driver GitHub topic search](https://github.com/topics/xk6-sql-driver) therefore lists the available driver extensions.

+### Create driver

+Check the [grafana/xk6-sql-driver-ramsql](https://github.com/grafana/xk6-sql-driver-ramsql) template repository to create a new driver extension.
+This is a working driver extension with instructions in its README for customization.

+[Postgres driver extension](https://github.com/grafana/xk6-sql-driver-postgres) and [MySQL driver extension](https://github.com/grafana/xk6-sql-driver-mysql) are also good examples.

 ## Feedback

 If you find the **xk6-sql** extension useful, please star the repo.
 The number of stars will affect the time allocated for maintenance.